knoopx/knoopx.net/articles/2011-10-28-osx-tweaks.markdown

 * Enable full keyboard access for all controls (so you can navigate through the UI using keyboard)

       defaults write NSGlobalDomain AppleKeyboardUIMode -int 3

-* Enable full keyboard access for all controls (so you can navigate through the UI using keyboard)

-      defaults write NSGlobalDomain AppleKeyboardUIMode -int 3

 * Enable subpixel font rendering on non-Apple LCDs